core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Care must be taken in such setups to determine the applicable access control measures to each operation.
 One easy way to do that is to mandate the use of the sector parameter on all operations, as no credentials are suitable for operations across sector borders anyway.

-@@@

-Even simpler, the authorized registering endpoint can generate a random number (or string) that identifies the endpoint.
-The RD can check for the improbable replication of the random value.
-The RD MUST check that registering endpoint uses only one random value for each authorized endpoint.

 # Security Considerations